meadsteve/meadsteve.github.io/_posts/2022-01-13-write-more-useful-exceptions-in-python.markdown

     raise TimeoutError("When trying to do the thing we timed out for reason X")
 ```

+I'm having to do a combination of rewriting code and some fragile string matching on the error messages so that I can filter out what's a really important error and what is more like warning.

 ## What would I prefer
 How could this be improved: